arturopala/scala-xml-security/README.md

 [![Build Status](https://semaphoreci.com/api/v1/arturopala/scala-xml-security/branches/master/badge.svg)](https://semaphoreci.com/arturopala/scala-xml-security)

-Dealing with XML signatures or encryption requires usually lot of a non-trivial setup and copy-pasted boilerplate code.
-This small library wraps fot you necessary configuration and logic to finally expose simple but essential API.
+Dealing with XML signatures or encryption requires usually a lot of magic config code followed by copy-pasted boilerplate.
+This small library wraps for you all the necessary configuration and logic to finally expose simple but essential API.

 Main Features
 =============